Wednesday, November 2, 2016

-On Wednesday, November 2 Dad and I pulled up to the DMV.
-We waited, registered, and paid for me to take the test again.
-Since Friday (the day on which I made my first attempt) I had read and highlighted the purple and gray sections in my Driver’s Manual, so I felt prepared but I was scared about the possibility of failing.
-Dad was really excited and I didn’t want to let him down, again.
+Dad and I pulled up to the DMV.
+We waited, registered, and paid for me to retake the test.
+Since Friday (the day on which I made my first attempt) I had read and highlighted the purple and gray sections in my Driver’s Manual, so I felt prepared, but I was scared about the possibility of failing.
+Dad was excited, and I didn’t want to let him down, again.
 “You’re at test station two.”
 The lady at the counter said before using words and arm motions to direct me.

 The glass-walled room was empty.
 I placed my hands on the bar.
 “Lord, give me wisdom,” I whispered before pushing the door open.

 I silently let out a deep breath.
 The room was full now.
-I had just correctly answered another question making the number I had gotten right go up to 23, while leaving the amount I had answered incorrectly remain at four, and the number I skipped at two.
+I had just correctly answered another question making the number I had gotten right go up to 23, while leaving the amount I had responded to incorrectly at four, and the number I skipped at two.
 I quickly answered the next question (because I was familiar with it) and then:

 Congratulations, Tristen!
 You passed your exam!

 I stepped out of the room and located Dad.
 He looked up from his phone and motioned me to give him a thumbs up or down but I just awkwardly grinned and walked toward him, unsure of how I felt.
-I told him I passed and he gave me a hug.
+I told him I passed and he hugged me.
 Minutes later I was holding my beginner’s permit in my hand.

 Haydn opened the garage door grinning from ear to ear, the first signs of a jealousy I was soon to become more familiar with.
 “Did you drive home?”
 He asked.

 “No way,” I replied.
 Haydn stepped back through the door and returned with Ansa, one of his hands over her eyes.
 When she saw me in the driver’s seat she attempted to run back inside, but Haydn held her where she was.